abdoatiaa542/POS/README.md

 # Project Overview

 This project is a Point of Sale (POS) system developed using Java, Spring Boot, and Maven.
-The POS system is a crucial part of any retail or restaurant business as it records sales transactions and often includes features to track inventory, customer preferences, and sales reports.

 ## Technologies Used

 - Java: The main programming language used for development.